DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-06-05-WoE_IV_Calculation.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: 3_WoE_IV_Python_calculation
-title: "Mastering Logistic Regression: A Comprehensive Guide to WoE and IV Calculation"
+title: "Mastering Logistic Regression: A Comprehensive Guide to WoE and IV Calculation."

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml